Lipstick Building: Form and facade

 885 Third Avenue has a nearly elliptical massing because, at the time of the building's development, the New York City Department of City Planning was considering rezoning Midtown Manhattan.
 (Note: The area was rezoned in 1982.)
 The massing contrasted with those of older buildings, which were typically designed with rectangular forms.
 The elliptical shape allows pedestrians on 53rd and 54th Street to cut across the corners, and it permits additional light and air into the building.
 Burgee said the design created "a memorable landmark along the blandness of Third Avenue", while noting that the shape was appropriate for Third Avenue but not Park Avenue, which had a more serious character.
 Critics compared the building's massing to a tube of lipstick and to a luxury liner.

 The building is divided vertically into three sections.
 To comply with zoning laws, the Lipstick Building contains setbacks above the 19th and 27th stories, above which the elliptical massing continues.
 Although the building appears to be elliptical, the base and both setback sections are actually polygonal, as the outer walls are composed of facets measuring 2 ft 7.5 in wide.
 The lowest section contains 180 sides; the midsection above the 19th story has 164 sides; and the top section above the 27th story has 156 sides.
 There is also a two-story mechanical space atop the roof, which is clad in granite and shaped like an ellipse.
 The northeastern part of the site contains a rectangular nine-story annex, the base of which contains a restaurant space.

 At the base, the building is supported by 28 double-height stainless steel and granite columns, each 28 ft high.
 The columns protrude in front of the glass-walled lobby.
-The tops of the columns contain steel bands.
+The tops of the columns are accented with alternately finished granite, separated by steel bands.
 Behind the columns is an arcade that wraps around a 300-degree section of the building's perimeter.
 There are plantings adjacent to the arcade on both 53rd and 54th Streets.
-The exterior of the building is a continuous wall of red Imperial granite and stainless steel.
-The ribbon windows are surrounded by gray frames.
-There are red spandrel panels between floors, which are framed by strips of stainless steel.
+The exterior of the building is formed of repeating stripes of polished and flame-finished red Swedish Imperial granite spandrels, belts of stainless steel and solar glass ribbon windows set within gray frames.